 - Identify vulnerable people and property within the community ;

 - Provide key contact details.

 In the event of an emergency where people are required to leave their homes, in the short term, the Village Hall will be made available.
 Alternative accommodation will also be sought from within the community as appropriate.
-Initial contact for access to the village hall can be made direct to Village Hall Committee Members (Judith Turner 01404 851061 and/or Carol McCann (01404 851322).
+Initial contact for access to the village hall can be made direct to Village Hall Committee Members (Hamish Hall 07880178297 and/or Nick Chapman 07973797447 and/or Cordelia Wolfe 07871934157).

 For any plan to succeed you need to ensure that there are sufficient volunteers to undertake any necessary actions.
 Names and contact phone numbers are listed where appropriate.

 Health and Safety

 The principle aim of an Emergency Plan is to reduce the risk to the life of people in the area.
 The health and safety of those responding to any emergency must also be addressed as a priority.
 At no time should any volunteer be asked to carry out anything that could put their life at risk.
 Each volunteer must assess any situation and request help if required before proceeding.
 Local volunteers are not trained members of the emergency services.

 Under no circumstances should volunteers put themselves or others at risk when considering action